WillEckersley/Test_Repo/README.md

 # Test_Repo
-A test repo to learn the basics of using github
+A test repo to learn the basics of using github.
+An additinal, meaningless line to demonstrate the principle of remote merging.